FooBarShebang/com_lib/Documentation/Requirements/RE002_serial_port_com_requirements.md

 **Requirement ID:** REQ-FUN-200

-**Title:** Asynchronous and synchronous communication classes

-**Description:** The module should implement two classes: for the asynchronous and synchronous communication with a device via a serial port respectively.
-Both classes should wrap the functionality of the **PySerial** library, but they should allow replacement of the backend by another implementation of the serial port communication, or even by a mock object.
+**Title:** Module's functionality

+**Description:** The module should implement funtions or classes providing the following functionality:

+* Obtain a list of all serial ports, to which the actual USB devices are connected at the moment, if 2-way communication is possible with them
+* Send and receive data in the asynchronous manner
+* Send and receive data in the synchronous manner

+**NB** the two modes: synchronous and asynchronous - can be mixed only if a device connected to the port always sends back response or confirmation of receipt.

 **Verification Method:** A